Home SEO Tools FAQs Guest post Contact Donate

-How to backup Blogger template
+How to backup a Blogger template

 Why do I need to backup my blog template? you may ask.
 Because sometimes unexpected things happen, i.e. you accidentally mess up your layout.
 If you have the backup layout stored in your PC, then reverting to the original is easy.
 Less headache for you.